-- Interest: Consider buying toys that stimulate your child’s interests and engages them for a long.
+- Interest: Consider buying toys that stimulate your child’s interests and engage them for a long time.
 Ensure the toy suits their learning abilities and develops necessary life skills.

-- Learning outcome: Toys with multiple sensory inputs may work well for children with Down syndrome.
+- Learning outcome: Toys with multiple sensory inputs may work well for babies with Down Syndrome.

 Why Trust MomJunction?